k0rd/pymsr-x/README.md

-# pymsrx : A MSR605X Python Library
+# pymsr-x : A MSR605X Python Library

 A comprehensive Python library for interacting with the MSR605X magnetic stripe card reader/writer.
 This library provides both low-level device control and high-level forensic analysis capabilities for magnetic stripe cards.